Deph0/adventofcode/README.md

 > Warning: these might be incomplete and spagetticode :)

 ## Solved Tasks
-`Gold` indicates the user got both stars for that day, `Silver` means just the first star, and `Gray` means none.
+`Gold` indicates the user got both stars for that day on that day, `Silver` means just the first star, and `Gray` means none.
 Solved at later date is indicated by a date.

 * 2018